d-guo/danielguo.dev_old/_posts/2019-12-24-propositional_logic.md

 **Definition** A *language* is the set of all well-formed formulas (or wffs) based on some predetermined set of symbols (similar to the alphabet).

+What are well-formed formulas?
+Intuitively, they are the sentences of our language.
+We will give the formal definition later.

 The steps in our construction will be
 1. Stating our set of symbols
 2. Giving meaning to our symbols